What is a swap?

-Coinbase Wallet’s decentralized exchange (DEX) integration is a crypto conversion feature that lets you easily trade the tokens in your Wallet.
-When you use the Trade feature, you send your funds directly from your Wallet to a DEX service like Uniswap or 1inch.exchange.
-You can access this feature on the Coinbase Wallet app and browser extension.
+When you use the Swap feature, you send your funds directly from your Wallet to a DEX service like Uniswap or Sushiswap to execute the conversion.
+This enables you to swap for thousands of tokens that may not be available on a centralized exchange.
+You can access this feature on the Coinbase Wallet app and browser extension on the Assets tab by pressing “Swap”.

-Note: Since conversions take place on a third-party decentralized exchange, it is possible for the price to fluctuate.
-Conversions will execute at a price within 2% of the estimate, or the transaction will be canceled and your funds returned to your wallet.
+Note: Since swaps take place on a third-party decentralized exchange, it is possible for prices to fluctuate.
+Swaps will execute at a price within 3% of the estimate, or the transaction will be canceled and your funds returned to your wallet.

-Coinbase Wallet supports assets hosted on the BNB Chain, Ethereum blockchain, Avalanche C-Chain and Polygon network.
-So only BNB Chain, Ethereum, Avalanche C-Chain and Polygon-based assets are available for crypto-to-crypto conversions at this time.
+Coinbase Wallet supports assets hosted on the BNB Chain, Ethereum blockchain, Avalanche C-Chain, Polygon network and Solana network.
+Only BNB Chain, Ethereum, Avalanche C-Chain and Polygon-based assets are available for crypto-to-crypto conversions at this time.

 Our in-app DEX does not support: